IBM/SalesEnablement-L3-watsonx-AssistantForZ/docs/scenarios/Introduction.md

 !!!
 Quote "Speaker's script"

-    Hello *[insert customer name]*, Welcome to this demonstration of {{offering.name}}.
+    Hello *[insert customer name]*.
+Welcome to this demonstration of {{offering.name}}.
 Today, many early tenure IBM Z users spend hours looking for current information, accurate information, and performing time-consuming manual tasks.
 And they are very dependent on the Subject Matter Experts to complete their tasks.

     {{offering.name}} is a new generative AI assistant that infuses automation into conversational AI to help transform how system programmers, operators, and developers of all experience levels engage with and manage the mainframe.
     {{offering.name}} is designed to enable clients to: